idaholab/Deep-Lynx-ML-Adapter/model/user_guide/README.md

 Note: For unsupervised learning, an empty list of dependent_variables is provided to instantiate the `ML_Model` object, and y_train.csv and y_test.csv are not created.

+## Get Started
+The Jupyter Notebook may have these components:
+* Retrieve Data
+* Standardize the data
+* Create model
+* Make a prediction
+* Un-standardize the data
+* Save model to a serialized file (optional)
+* Generate JSON file of results

+A sample Jupyter Notebook is included called `sample_model.ipynb`.

 ### Input Files

 * data/X_train.csv